 It’s been about 3 to 4 years now since I first heard of Minimalism.
-Not minimalism as an art style, but minimalism as a lifestyle wherein you surround yourself only with things that are actually of any use to you, make you happy or make sense to you.
+Not minimalism as an art style but as a lifestyle wherein you surround yourself only with things that are actually of any use to you, make you happy or make sense to you.
 Often than not it’s trimming down to what actually matters, but it doesn’t limit itself to tangible material things, it includes many other aspects too.

 Minimalism has been back in the spotlight the last couple of years.
 You’ve seen it in design trends, branding, interior arrangements on Pinterest, fashion and even something as simple as food.
-I can understand the allure — Minimalism and its avoidance of clutter and the unnecessary puts the focus on functionality and the actual subject.
+I can understand the allure — minimalism and its avoidance of clutter and the unnecessary puts the focus on functionality and the actual subject.

 - Being brutal to myself was the most helpful tool in getting rid of unwanted clothes.
 If it doesn’t fit me nicely, doesn’t make me look flawless, doesn’t look like something I’d actually wear or is beyond repair, I immediately toss it in the giveaway or trash pile.